 So you just decided you'd wander around out there, in case you stumbled on some gold?Most Star-Chasers begin their career either by hearing about the vast wealth that is falling down onto the Surface every season, sometimes by sources like the 'Surviving On The Surface' pocket guide or lured in by friends and relatives already in the business.
 There's nothing in the way of Star-Chaser scholar or professional guilds: at best, they sometimes start informal associations were several groups trade tricks and good locations to wait for a meteorite impact.
 But this is rare.
 In the eyes of most, Star-Chasers are mad bastards that are hunting a mirage of wealth they will never catch...
 Until they do, and then everyone wants to be their friend.
 The life of a Star-Chaser is many things, but 'boring' is not one of them...
 Or long.

 The Surface While most of humanity cower deep underground, the Star-Chasers brave the Surface.
 It is a dangerous, irradiated land of frozen tundras and blasted deserts, with monsters that have adapted to the most hostile environments on the planet.
 Even without other people trying to steal your claim, it is a dangerous place.
 Read more about the Surface

-One of the biggest hazards that Star-Chasers have to contend with are other Chasers.
-Not only is it a race to be the first to make a claim on a impact site, but also a battle to defend it from less-than honest rogues.
+One of the most significant hazards that Star-Chasers have to contend with are other Chasers.
+Not only is it a race to be the first to make a claim on an impact site, but also a battle to defend it from less-than-honest rogues.
 Hauling the find back to civilization can still be the most dangerous part of any Star-Chase.